ko1nksm/shdotenv/README.md

 # shdotenv

-.env support for shell scripts and CLI utilities (POSIX compliant)
+dotenv (.env) support for shell scripts and POSIX-compliant .env specification

 ## The goals of this project